ChameDalton/psrd-compendium/docs/project_notes.md

 Updated leak_tracker to 10.0.7, leak_tracker_flutter_testing to 3.0.3, leak_tracker_testing to 2.0.3 to resolve version unavailability (commit a16d8aa).
 Updated leak_tracker_testing to 3.0.1 to resolve conflict with leak_tracker_flutter_testing: 3.0.3 (commit 8fc78d0).
 Reverted leak_tracker to 11.0.0, leak_tracker_flutter_testing to 3.0.5 to resolve conflict with vm_service: 15.0.0 (commit bf8e35f).
+Removed leak_tracker, leak_tracker_testing, leak_tracker_flutter_testing due to unavailability of leak_tracker: 11.0.0 and lack of need for memory leak tracking at this stage (commit 68c21a09).
+Updated characters to 1.4.0 to resolve conflict with flutter_test pinning (commit 68c21a09).

 Compilation Errors (commit 5129bb9):